 Coined by James Beard, “Dean of American cookery”, Eatiquette is based on a simple concept: give children a lovely meal and create high expectations, meaning set real silverware, plates, and cups along with a refined menu and they will eat.
-We will strive to teach the students the basic table manners outlined in the CHA Parent Handbook, which include but are not limited to:
+We will strive to teach the students basic table manners, which include but are not limited to:

-- Come to the table with clean hands, sit properly in your chair and stay there.
+- Come to the table with clean hands, sit properly in your chair and remain seated while eating.

-- When passing food use “please” and “thank you”, and use a soft voice in the cafeteria.
+- Use “please” and “thank you”, and use a soft voice in the cafeteria.

 - Choose appropriate meal topics.
 Do not interrupt when someone else is talking.